pecosaints/Side-Navigation-Menu/README.md

 # Introduction

 This project was made intentionaly as a practice for creating a dynamic side navigation menu that could be accessed by any media.
-The website was developed with a top navigation system that disapears based on the size of the user's screen, making the website responsive and cleaner in smaller devices.
+The website was developed with a top navigation system that disapears based on user's screen size, making the website responsive and cleaner for smaller devices.

 # Parameters: